LesnyRumcajs/grpc_bench/README.md

 You can find our old sample results in the [Wiki](https://github.com/LesnyRumcajs/grpc_bench/wiki).
 Be sure to run the benchmarks yourself if you have sufficient hardware, especially for multi-core scenarios.
 New results will be posted to [discussions](https://github.com/LesnyRumcajs/grpc_bench/discussions/categories/benchmark-results) and you are encouraged to publish yours as well!

+# Conventions

+Disabled benchmarks are suffixed with `_onhold`.
+They are supposed to revived, eventually.
+Fine-grained benchmarks live in the `./detailed/` directory.
+Those test, e.g., different garbage collector for Java.